 - Sit in a comfortable position, with your legs and ankles uncrossed and your back supported.

-- Place your left arm, raised to the level of your heart, on a table or a desk, and sit still.
+- Elevate your left arm to the level of your heart.
+Place it on a table or desk and sit still.

-- Wrap the cuff smoothly and snugly around the upper part of your bare arm.
-The cuff should fit snugly, but there should be enough room for you to slip one fingertip under the cuff.
+- Wrap the cuff around the upper part of your bare arm.
+The cuff should be smooth and snug.
+There should be enough room for you to slip one fingertip under the cuff.

-- Check to see that the bottom edge of the cuff is 1 inch (3 cm) above the crease of your elbow.
+- Check the placement of the cuff.
+The bottom edge of it should be 1 inch above the crease of your elbow

 - Put the stethoscope ear pieces into your ears, with the ear pieces facing forward.